zhanglongx/fconv/README.md

 - Since Windows mode, the file generally created under CP936 (GB-2312 encoding), which does not support Emoji.
 So if a UTF-8 encoded file contains Emoji characters, fconv will also refuse to conversion it.

+- Some boundary rules: If file doesn't contain multi-bytes characters at all (e.g plain ASCII), fconv will think it as UTF-8 encoding.
+If file doesn't contain LF, fconv will think it as UNIX format.

 ## Credits

 See go.mod file.